vicding-mi/api/index.md

 # API Specifications

+{: .highlight }
+**Work in progress**: The WG decided to agree with RDA a 6-month deadline extension (i.e., end of June 2025) in order to deliver full-fledged API specifications that go beyond the "vanilla" resolvers here described.
+We opted for **OpenAPI** to describe the endpoints and the format of the objects to exchange on the wire.
+The YAML file will be soon shared here.
+Stay tuned!

 Our field work suggested that providing a full-fledged API would be not feasible at this stage, as it requires extensive discussions that can be hardly met within the WG deadlines.
 In the future, we will explore its feasibility via a dedicated RDA WG.